SECURITY

 SOC 2 Type II

-Supabase infrastructure is SOC 2 Type II certified, covering security, availability, processing integrity, confidentiality, and privacy.
-Certificate available on request for procurement reviews.
+Supabase, our database sub-processor, is SOC 2 Type II certified, covering security, availability, processing integrity, confidentiality, and privacy.
+The sub-processor certificate is available on request for procurement reviews.

 Data Isolation